Croatia: Biodiversity

 In terms of phytogeography, Croatia is a part of the Boreal Kingdom and is a part of Illyrian and Central European provinces of the Circumboreal Region and the Adriatic province of the Mediterranean Region.
 The World Wide Fund for Nature divides Croatia between three ecoregions—Pannonian mixed forests, Dinaric Mountains mixed forests and Illyrian deciduous forests.

 Croatia hosts 37,000 known plant and animal species, but their actual number is estimated to be between 50,000 and 100,000.
 More than a thousand species are endemic, especially in Velebit and Biokovo mountains, Adriatic islands and karst rivers.
 Legislation protects 1,131 species.
 The most serious threat is habitat loss and degradation.
 A further problem is presented by invasive alien species, especially Caulerpa taxifolia algae.
-Croatia had a 2018 Forest Landscape Integrity Index mean score of 4.92/10, ranking it 113th of 172 countries.

 Invasive algae are regularly monitored and removed to protect benthic habitat.
 Indigenous cultivated plant strains and domesticated animal breeds are numerous.
 They include five breeds of horses, five of cattle, eight of sheep, two of pigs, and one poultry.
 Indigenous breeds include nine that are endangered or critically endangered.
 Croatia has 444 protected areas, encompassing 9% of the country.
 Those include eight national parks, two strict reserves, and ten nature parks.
 The most famous protected area and the oldest national park in Croatia is Plitvice Lakes National Park, a UNESCO World Heritage Site.
 Velebit Nature Park is a part of the UNESCO Man and the Biosphere Programme.
 The strict and special reserves, as well as the national and nature parks, are managed and protected by the central government, while other protected areas are managed by counties.
 In 2005, the National Ecological Network was set up, as the first step in the preparation of the EU accession and joining of the Natura 2000 network.